I’ve never done anything the conventional way in life.

 Here are some quick-hit biographical fun facts:

-Favorite musicians, in alphabetical order: Zac Brown Band, Michael Buble, Michael Jackson/Jackson 5, Billy Joel, Maroon 5, Jason Mraz, The Temptations, Meghan Trainor.
+Favorite musicians, in alphabetical order: Zac Brown Band, Michael Buble, Eminem, Andy Grammer, Michael Jackson, Billy Joel, Maroon 5, Jason Mraz, The Temptations, Meghan Trainor.

 Pet peeves, in no order: Canceled plans at the last minute, people cracking their neck like they do knuckles, “Drops of Jupiter” by Train, dishonesty, and inconsideration.

-When I’m not writing I’m…: Probably singing loudly and obnoxiously in my car, or cleaning my apartment while dancing like a fool.
+When I’m not writing I am…: Probably singing loudly and obnoxiously in my car, or cleaning my apartment while dancing like a fool.

 Five things on my bucket list, in no order: 1.
 Go to a sock-hop, dressed in all 50’s garb.
 2. Go to a masquerade ball.
 3. Blast a song on the radio while sitting in traffic, start singing, and get neighboring cars to sing along.
 4. Travel to Italy.
 5. Move to California.